bacarybruno/kebetoo-mobile/README.md

 - Create posts different content types : text, audio, images
 - Comment posts with text and audio
-- Share text, images and audios from others apps to Kebetoo
+- Share text, images and audios from other apps to Kebetoo
+- Receive notifications when other users interact with your posts

 You can also:
 - React to a post (like, dislike, share) or comment (love)